GetStream/layer-migration/readme.md

 This guide shows you how to export your data from Layer and safely migrate to Stream.

 This is a work in progress.
 The automatic import functionality on Stream's side is tested by many customers.
-What's not done yet is the scripts to easily export your data from Layer and the serverless endpoints to sycn data via webhooks.
+What's not done yet is the scripts to easily export your data from Layer and the serverless endpoints to sync data via webhooks.
 This repo will be much easier to use in a couple of days.

-## Step 1 - Layer Chat Data Export
+## Step 1 - Layer Chat Data Export, Creating an Export

 Install the layer-migrate tool